kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/computer_forensic/intro.md

 * **Data hiding in storage space:** Steganography is a common way for criminals to hide evidence in digital storage in the form of images, which makes it challenging for forensic experts to differentiate anomalies from modified ones.
 (Related reading: storage monitoring can help.)

 * **Data encryption:** Scammers encrypt data to other formats to delay the digital investigation process.
 Data decryption is complex and requires a secret key to crack the code — making it time-consuming for forensics teams to break the encryption.

+## Tools in a glimpse

+### **Types of Digital Forensics**

+**Digital forensics** is a branch of forensic science that involves the recovery, investigation, and analysis of digital evidence from devices like computers, smartphones, servers, and other digital storage systems.
+It is a critical tool for law enforcement, corporate investigations, and cybersecurity.
+Digital forensics is broadly categorized based on the type of evidence being examined or the devices involved.
+Below are the major types of digital forensics:

+---

+### **1. Computer Forensics**

+**Computer forensics** involves the investigation and analysis of digital data stored on computers or computer systems.
+The primary focus is on recovering and analyzing data from hard drives, SSDs, memory, and other internal storage devices.

+**Key Areas of Computer Forensics**:
+- **File System Analysis**: Investigating file systems like **NTFS**, **FAT**, **EXT**, and **HFS+** to find deleted files, metadata, and file access history.
+- **Data Recovery**: Recovering files that were deleted or corrupted, including those in unallocated space or slack space.
+- **Memory Forensics**: Analyzing the system’s volatile memory (RAM) for signs of malware, rootkits, or unauthorized activity.
+- **Malware Analysis**: Detecting, analyzing, and identifying malicious software found on computers.
+- **Log Analysis**: Investigating system logs, application logs, and event logs to reconstruct actions or uncover unauthorized activities.

+**Common Tools**:
+- **FTK Imager**
+- **EnCase**
+- **The Sleuth Kit**
+- **Autopsy**

+---

+### **2. Mobile Device Forensics**

+**Mobile device forensics** focuses on retrieving and analyzing data from mobile devices such as smartphones, tablets, and smartwatches.
+This includes recovering data like contacts, messages, app data, call logs, location data, and more.

+**Key Areas of Mobile Forensics**:
+- **Data Extraction**: Extracting data from smartphones, tablets, and other mobile devices, even if they are locked or encrypted.
+- **SIM Card Analysis**: Extracting information from SIM cards, including contacts, messages, and network data.
+- **App Forensics**: Analyzing installed apps, their data, and their usage patterns, including app caches, logs, and databases.
+- **Location Forensics**: Investigating location data from GPS-enabled apps and services, as well as mobile carriers' location tracking information.
+- **Call and Text Message Recovery**: Recovering deleted text messages, call logs, voicemails, and multimedia messages (MMS).

+**Common Tools**:
+- **Cellebrite UFED**
+- **XRY**
+- **Magnet AXIOM**
+- **Oxygen Forensic Detective**

+---

+### **3. Network Forensics**

+**Network forensics** focuses on the monitoring, capturing, and analysis of network traffic to identify security incidents, detect breaches, or investigate cybercrimes.
+This type of forensics involves analyzing **packets**, **protocols**, and **network behavior** to trace unauthorized activities or attacks.

+**Key Areas of Network Forensics**:
+- **Packet Capture**: Capturing and analyzing raw network traffic to detect malicious activity, unauthorized access, or data exfiltration.
+- **Traffic Analysis**: Analyzing patterns of network traffic to identify suspicious behaviors, including DDoS attacks, port scanning, and data breaches.
+- **Intrusion Detection**: Using network monitoring tools (IDS/IPS) to detect network attacks, such as SQL injection, malware communication, or lateral movement.
+- **VPN Analysis**: Investigating encrypted traffic or tunneling protocols like VPNs, which may be used for bypassing security measures.

+**Common Tools**:
+- **Wireshark**
+- **tcpdump**
+- **Suricata**
+- **Snort**

+---

+### **4. Cloud Forensics**

+**Cloud forensics** deals with the investigation and analysis of data stored in cloud computing environments.
+As more organizations store data and applications in the cloud, this type of forensics has become essential for uncovering cloud-based cybercrimes, breaches, or data theft.

+**Key Areas of Cloud Forensics**:
+- **Data Recovery**: Recovering data from cloud storage services (e.g., Google Drive, AWS S3, Microsoft Azure).
+- **Account Analysis**: Investigating user accounts, access logs, and permissions on cloud platforms.
+- **Activity Monitoring**: Tracking actions performed by users or attackers on cloud platforms, including file access, uploads, and downloads.
+- **Virtual Machine Forensics**: Investigating the state and activity of virtual machines and containers in cloud environments.

+**Common Tools**:
+- **Elasticsearch**
+- **CloudTrail (AWS)**
+- **Azure Log Analytics**
+- **Google Cloud Platform Logs**

+---

+### **5. Memory Forensics**

+**Memory forensics** is the process of analyzing a system's volatile memory (RAM) to uncover hidden data, running processes, or suspicious activity.
+This type of forensics is essential for detecting malware, rootkits, or unauthorized processes that may not be visible in traditional disk-based analysis.

+**Key Areas of Memory Forensics**:
+- **Live Memory Capture**: Capturing the contents of RAM from running systems to analyze active processes, network connections, and other volatile data.
+- **Malware Analysis**: Identifying malicious processes or hidden malware that may not have been recorded on disk.
+- **Rootkit Detection**: Finding signs of rootkits or advanced persistent threats (APTs) that operate in system memory.
+- **Network Connections**: Analyzing active network connections and open ports in system memory.

+**Common Tools**:
+- **Volatility**
+- **Rekall**
+- **Memoryze**

+---

+### **6. Disk Forensics**

+**Disk forensics** involves the examination of storage devices such as hard drives, SSDs, and external media to recover and analyze data.
+This process can uncover deleted files, hidden data, file system structures, and even encrypted content.

+**Key Areas of Disk Forensics**:
+- **Data Carving**: Recovering fragments of deleted files or partially overwritten data from unallocated space.
+- **File System Analysis**: Examining file system structures (e.g., NTFS, EXT4) for metadata, timestamps, file location, and deleted file recovery.
+- **Encrypted Data**: Investigating encrypted volumes or containers and, when possible, attempting to decrypt the data.
+- **Deleted File Recovery**: Identifying and recovering files that were deleted but not overwritten in storage.

+**Common Tools**:
+- **EnCase**
+- **FTK Imager**
+- **The Sleuth Kit**
+- **Autopsy**

+---

+### **7. Mobile Application Forensics**

+**Mobile application forensics** focuses on the investigation of **mobile apps** and their associated data.
+This can include analyzing app behavior, recovering app-specific files, and extracting data stored locally or in the cloud.

+**Key Areas of Mobile App Forensics**:
+- **App Data Recovery**: Recovering app data such as chat logs, photos, or contacts.
+- **App Logs and Artifacts**: Analyzing app logs, databases (SQLite), and caches for valuable evidence.
+- **App Network Traffic**: Investigating network traffic generated by mobile apps, including API calls and data exchanged with remote servers.
+- **App Metadata**: Examining metadata and usage statistics for apps installed on the mobile device.

+**Common Tools**:
+- **Cellebrite UFED**
+- **X1 Social Discovery**
+- **Oxygen Forensic Detective**
+- **Magnet AXIOM**

+---

+### **8. Web Forensics**

+**Web forensics** focuses on the investigation of web-based data, including websites, web applications, browser history, and online communication.
+This area of forensics can help uncover evidence of cybercrimes, such as fraud, harassment, or illicit activity.

+**Key Areas of Web Forensics**:
+- **Browser History Analysis**: Analyzing browser history, cache, cookies, and downloads to track user activity online.
+- **Web Server Logs**: Analyzing web server logs to trace user access, page views, and potential attack attempts.
+- **Email and Messaging Analysis**: Recovering evidence from web-based email accounts (e.g., Gmail, Yahoo) and messaging platforms (e.g., WhatsApp Web).
+- **Web Application Logs**: Investigating logs for vulnerabilities or evidence of attacks like SQL injection or cross-site scripting (XSS).

+**Common Tools**:
+- **X1 Search**
+- **WebHarvy**
+- **Browser History Examiner**
+- **Wireshark**

+---

+### **9. Forensic Imaging and Data Acquisition Tools**

+Forensic imaging tools are used to create **bit-for-bit copies** of storage devices, ensuring that the original evidence is not altered during the examination.
+These tools play a crucial role in preserving the integrity of data for forensic investigations.

+**Key Areas of Forensic Imaging**:
+- **Disk Imaging**: Create exact copies of storage devices (hard drives, SSDs) for analysis.
+- **Memory Imaging**: Create forensic copies of system memory (RAM).
+- **Network Capture**: Capture network traffic and data packets for analysis.

+**Common Tools**:
+- **FTK Imager**
+- **dd** (Linux/Unix command)
+- **Guymager**
+- **WinFE**

+---

+### **10. Forensic Cloud Data Recovery**

+Cloud forensics involves retrieving, analyzing, and preserving data from cloud platforms.
+As more data moves to cloud storage services, forensic investigators must focus on cloud-based evidence collection, including account activities, shared data, and access logs.

+**Key Areas of Cloud Forensics**:
+- **Cloud Storage Data**: Investigating files stored in cloud platforms like **Google Drive**, **Dropbox**, or **iCloud**.
+- **Account Authentication Logs**: Examining login and access logs for cloud accounts.
+- **Email Forensics**: Investigating cloud email services like **Gmail**, **Outlook**, and **iCloud Mail**.

+**Common Tools**:
+- **CloudTrail (AWS)**
+- **Google Vault**
+- **Elasticsearch**
+- **Azure Log Analytics**

+---

+### **Conclusion**

+Digital forensics encompasses a broad range of investigative techniques used to collect, analyze, and preserve evidence from various digital devices and systems.
+The tools mentioned above help forensic investigators gather critical evidence from computer systems, mobile devices, networks, cloud environments, and web platforms.

+Each area of forensics requires specialized tools and techniques to effectively investigate and resolve incidents related to cybercrimes, data breaches, and system intrusions.